mathause/cmip_warming_levels/README.md

 ## History

+### 27.07.2020

+ * Added acknowledgment and licensing of CMIP6 models.

 ### 26.07.2020

- * Added acknowledgment for and list of CMIP5 models.
+ * Added acknowledgment, licensing and list of CMIP5 models.

 ### 09.06.2020
  * Added AWI-CM-1-1-MR as it now includes the year 1850 (was 1851 previously).